animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-As we learned in the previous sections, Spring Data for Apache Geode’s new annotation-based configuration model provides a tremendous amount of power.
+As we learned in the previous sections, Spring Data for GemFire's new annotation-based configuration model provides a tremendous amount of power.
 Hopefully, it lives up to its goal of making it easier for you to *get started quickly* and *easily* when using Apache Geode with Spring.